thmosqueiro/ABBAS/documentation/ODD/README.md

 * Drifting vector of each bee is only updated when they leave the hive to exploit a particular resource spot for the first time.

-* Task assignment (scout vs recruit) is never changed throughout the simulations.
+* Task assignment (scout vs. recruit) is never changed throughout the simulations.

-* Average velocity of scouts are updated to that of recurits whenever it is exploiting a particular resource.
+* The average velocity of scouts is updated to that of recruits whenever it is exploiting a particular resource.

 <br />